da21510/avl.github.io/principles/principles.md

 ### Mission

-The mission of AVL is to have a legal entity in Taiwan to hire talented employees to design, build, and maintain our software products built for international markets.
-The mission of AVL is to move, experiment, and execute on a variety of ideas extremely fast, because a large part of business success is timing.
+Our mission to build a structure to hire talented employees to design, build, and maintain our software products built for international markets.

+Our mission is to move, experiment, and execute on a variety of ideas extremely fast, because a large part of business success is timing.
 To capture new trends and opportunities that arise, we need to be quick and flexible in adapting to the needs of the market.

 ### Strategy